KANENANLAIR/CyberSec21/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system performance.
 - _TODO*: Filebeat watches for system file errors
-- _TODO*: Metriceat records the system status of the machine, Uptime, CPU Usage, etc.
+- _TODO*: Metricbeat records the system status of the machine, Uptime, CPU Usage, etc.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.